-Rudy Guede opted for a fast-track trial.
-In October 2008, he was found guilty of the murder and sexual assault of Meredith Kercher, and was sentenced to 30 years in prison.
+Guede opted for a fast-track trial.
+In October 2008, he was found guilty of the murder and sexual assault of Kercher and was sentenced to 30 years in prison.

 In April 2010, Knox's and Sollecito's lawyers filed appeals, contesting the evidence and the credibility of the witnesses.
 The appeal process began in December 2010.
 This time, forensic experts said that DNA used in the first trial was unreliable.
 In June 2011, the defense called a witness who testified that, in prison, Guede had said Knox and Sollecito were not involved in the murder.